-The Parliament has recently passed three farm bills relating to agricultural markets, regulation of commodity stocks, and contract farming.
-I will follow the popular usage of referring to them together as the farm bills.
-Excellent explanations of each of the bills can be found elsewhere (for instance, Narayanan 2020).
+The Parliament has recently passed three farm laws relating to agricultural markets, regulation of commodity stocks, and contract farming.
+I will follow the popular usage of referring to them together as the farm laws.
+Excellent explanations of each of the laws can be found elsewhere (for instance, Narayanan 2020).
 My discussion below is confined to the issues highlighted by this Symposium.

 For long in India, the State has found reasons to suppress agricultural marketing – whether to protect consumers (ban exports, restrict stocks), to protect producers (license traders, regulate markets, ban direct purchases) or to protect the State’s own procurement from private trade (monopolise procurement, ban movement).